-Head to the caves when the tide is low enough.
-Most visitors walk to the caves at once...
+As soon as the tide is low enough, everybody walks to the caves at once...

-Explore them all.
 The first cave is the largest and nicest.
 Walk to the end of the cave and around the rock wall.
-The network will bring you to the next cave.
+The network will take you to the next cave.

 There are crevasses and lots of spaces and dark spots.
 The kids’ imaginations run wild.

 If you'd like more physical activity while in Caves Beach, bushwalk from here to Pinny Beach in Wallarah National Park.

 This 5-kilometre return walking track takes you to scenic coastal views.

 The highlights are Spoon Rock Bay, an isolated beach sheltered by a breakwater, and the incredible views at Spoon Rock Lookout.